 As with the coding, most of the editing was carried out by the interviewers in the field.
 However, there were some additional checks that related to inconsistencies in the data that were carried out after the interview.

-7. Appendices
+Appendices

-7.1 Notes about diagnosed optical, chronic and CVD condition variables in the Health module
+Notes about particular variables in the Health module